Top 5 Pokemon ETBs: Essential Buyer’s Guide Now

 No. 7

-Pokemon TCG: Scarlet & Violet Stellar Crown Elite Trainer Box
+Pokémon TCG: Scarlet & Violet Elite Trainer Box (Miraidon Purple or Koraidon Red, Random Color)

 No. 8